-B3 (2016) Use of Live Streaming and online actions to mitigate climate change and ensuring consistency with human rights Litigation focussed on states and companies.
+Litigation focussed on states and companies.
 The strategy also envisages continues work on: standard-setting Challenging climate and conservation measures that harm human rights Integrating human rights into climate negotiations.
 The draft strategy therefore substantially meets the expectations of the 2016 AGM decision.
 The Global Assembly decision does not go so far as promising that there will be a global priority campaign focussed on climate change or that the selection criteria for priority campaigns will include a climate change perspective.
 The International Secretariat has yet to set out the process for choosing the next global campaigns.
 It is possible that further information will be forthcoming during 2018.
 However, we feel it is more likely that there will be a focus on the next set of the international strategic goals during 2019 and 2020.
-"Live streaming" was tested at the 2017 Annual General Tom Sparks consistency with human rights substantial viewing figures but this is not a concern as the primary purpose has been to test the process.
+In mid-November 2018, the international Secretariat confirmed plans to organise a "urgency for Human Survival Summit" in 2019, bringing key organisations and individuals together from the climate justice and human rights movements to discuss common strategies.
+The Board believes that this is indicative of increased prioritisation of this issue.
+B3 (2016) Use of Live Streaming and online voting at the AIUK AGM "Live streaming" was tested at the 2017 Annual General Meeting and repeated in 2018.
+It has yet to command substantial viewing figures but this is not a concern as the primary purpose has been to test the process.
+Daren Nair daren.nair@amnesty.org.uk